mallow-labs/mallow-gumball/programs/gumball-guard/README.md

 - `AllowList`: uses a wallet address list to determine who is allowed to mint
 - `BotTax`: configurable tax (amount) to charge invalid transactions
 - `EndDate`: determines a date to end the mint
-- `FreezeSolPayment`: set the price of the mint in SOL with a freeze period.
-- `FreezeTokenPayment`: set the price of the mint in spl-token amount with a freeze period.
 - `Gatekeeper`: captcha integration
 - `MintLimit`: specified a limit on the number of mints per wallet
 - `NftBurn`: restricts the mint to holders of a specified collection, requiring a burn of the NFT